Scotland West Coast Bike Tour

-Day 4: Iona to Tobemory.
-35-65miles/56km-104km
+Iona to Tobemory.
+35-65 miles

 Visit Iona (burial place of ancient kings, such as MacBeth, and where the Book of Kells was discovered lying in the heather) or cycle along the dramatic, hilly western coast of Mull, passing the Ulva ferry, site of Campbell's poem "Lord Ullin's Daughter", and stopping at Calgary Bay for, perhaps, a swim.
 Finish in Tobermory.
 BLD

-Strongarbh House; or
+Strongarbh House, or

-Tobermory Hotel; or
+Tobermory Hotel, or

-Western Isles Hotel, Tobermory
+Western Isles Hotel; Tobermory

 Tobermory Loop Ride.
 Variable distance, optional hike

 A hilly loop ride around the Northern half of Mull, including a side trip to see Glengorm Castle in its magnificent setting overlooking the Sound of Mull and the Ardnamurchan, and a climb to where another view of the Outer Hebrides will enchant you.
 Return to Tobermory, where shopping along the quaint waterfront, at one end of which is the Tobermory distillery, will occupy a pleasant couple of hours.
 Choose from many dinner options in Tobermory.
 B

-Day 6: Calgary to Strontian.
-30-50miles/48km-80km
+Calgary to Strontian.
+30-50 miles

 Early morning ferry to Kilchoan (don't pronounce the "c").
 Ride along the fantastically beautiful and remote Ardnamurchan peninsula, visiting an ancient castle in ruins, and a baronial mansion awash in Victorian opulence.
 Follow the shore of Loch Sunart to Salen, and then choose between short and long afternoon options.
-Cycle the quiet hills of Moidart to visit the ruins of Castle Tioram in its magnificent setting on Loch Sheil Estate then take a ride you'll never forget along the shore of Loch Shiel to the fabulous Kilcamb Lodge in Strontian.
+Cycle the quiet hills of Moidart to visit the ruins of Castle Tioram in its magnificent setting on Loch Shiel Estate then take a ride you'll never forget along the shore of Loch Shiel to the fabulous Kilcamb Lodge in Strontian.
 BLD

 Kilcamb Lodge Hotel, Strontian